 The Tacony-Palmyra Bridge Maintenance Yard road salt storage is located under the Tacony-Palmyra Bridge deck.
-It is anchored to a concrete base with an impermeable floor, but the front of the facility, as well as upper sections of all three walls, remain exposed to the elements.

-Following the inspection of the facility and consultations with NJDEP, the Commission began retrofitting the facility.
-The walls are being extended vertically to the bridge deck, thus completely enclosing three sides, while an overhead door will be installed on the entrance side of the salt storage.
+The walls are extended vertically to the bridge deck, thus completely enclosing three sides, with an industrial strip curtain door on the entrance side of the salt storage.
 Note that the Commission also stores sand in the road salt storage facility.
 The sand and road salt piles are placed adjacent to one another.

-Top soil, mulch, and crushed stone piles are located next to the bridge's south abutment, and are enclosed with concrete barriers.
-The piles are distanced approximately 60 feet from the nearest water body.
-There are no stormwater conveyance structures in the area.
+Topsoil, mulch, and crushed stone piles are located next to the bridge's south abutment and are enclosed with concrete barriers.
+The piles are distanced 60 feet from the nearest water body.
+There is no stormwater conveyance structures in the area.
 An inspection and clean-up (if necessary) will be conducted after every loading and unloading operation of salt and/or other de-icing materials.
 Any salt or de-icing materials used in a storm event will be placed back into storage 72 hours after the end of the event.

-c.
 Aggregate Material and Construction Debris Storage